Sir David Attenborough research ship dubbed Boaty McBoatface by survey to visit Portsmouth

-Sir David Attenborough research ship dubbed Boaty McBoatface by survey to visit Portsmouth ahead of Antarctica voyage
+Sir David Attenborough research ship dubbed Boaty McBoatface to visit Portsmouth ahead of Antarctica voyage

 A RESEARCH ship named after a famous broadcaster and natural historian will be visiting Portsmouth.